-||Materials properties originating from reduced physical dimensions and new nanoscale structures & morphologies enable uniquely enhanced materials performances and functionalities critical for advancing innovative technological frontiers such as quantum information science, nanoelectronics, sustainable energy production, and advanced environmental and healthcare technologies.
+||Materials properties originating from reduced physical dimensions and new nanoscale structures & morphologies enable uniquely enhanced functionalities and performances critical for advancing the frontier of innovative technologies such as nanoelectronics, sustainable energy production, advanced environmental technologies, and, more recently, quantum device engineering.

 To continue the advancement of these innovations in nanomaterials and realize tangible applications, the development and fundamental understanding of new nanomaterials synthesis and integration methods that can precisely control the resulting materials properties and functional performances remain as one of the most critical and challenging areas that must be addressed in the field.

 This symposium will primarily focus on the recent progresses in experimental synthesis and integration methods tailored towards enabling & controlling new structures, properties and performances in emerging nanomaterials, including: Two-dimensional (2D) materials (e.g., transition metal dichalcogenides (TMDCs), graphene), one- and zero-dimensional (1D and 0D) materials (e.g., semiconducting nanowires, quantum dots), organic-inorganic hybrid materials (e.g., hybrid perovskites, metal-organic framework (MOF), hybrid nanocomposite), and quantum materials (e.g., topological insulators, Dirac materials etc.).

 In association with new synthesis and integration methods, the symposium will explore related characterization, theoretical interpretation, and application of unique properties of the nanomaterials, including optical, electrical, optoelectronic, mechanical, catalytic, and quantum properties.